hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

         url = "https://gohugo.io"
 ```

 Please note the line `relativeUrls = true` which I added at the top.
-This line is important to make the blog work on IPFS gateways which use paths in their url in the format /ipfs/HASH.
+This line is important to make the blog work on IPFS gateways which use paths in their URL in the format /ipfs/HASH.
 If you have issues having your site show CSS styling on an IPFS gateway, that's the line you are likely missing!

 And the result below: